fassko/fassko.github.io/Content/blog/solidity-eip-712-sign-metamask.md

 description:
 ---

 Meta transactions in Ethereum blockchain is an approach that removes the complexity for our users to deal with gas fees.
-A gas fee is a transaction fee paid to validators for proof of stake (POS) or miners for proof of work (POW) blockchains.
-With this approach, users sign the transaction, which is sent to a smart contract.
+The gas fee is a transaction fee paid to validators for proof of stake (POS) or miners for proof of work (POW) blockchains.
+With this approach, users sign a transaction, which is sent to a smart contract.
 It keeps all the security aspects upon which the Ethereum blockchain was created.
 This article will examine the EIP-712 standard and how to sign transactions with Metamask.

 ## What is EIP-712 standard?

 EIP-712 standard describes how data is structured, hashed, and signed.
-Signing a transaction has been around in crypto wallets like Metamask, but this approach aims to display that in a much more human readable way that users can understand and review before signing.
+Signing a transaction has been around in crypto wallets like Metamask, but this approach aims to display that in a much more human-readable way that users can understand and review before signing.

 ### Structure a typed data